Mmckelve45/auth0-pizza42/README.md

-# Fast React Pizza - Auth0 Enhanced
+# Pizza 42 - Auth0 Enhanced

 A modern pizza ordering application built with React, Redux Toolkit, and Auth0 authentication, deployed on Vercel.